awb305/webflow-forms-with-js-example/README.md

 # Handling Webflow Forms with JavaScript and Typescript

-The companion repo for this tutorial series on using JavaScript and Typescript to handle Webflow forms.
+The companion repo for a tutorial series on using JavaScript and TypeScript to handle Webflow forms.

 Youtube playlist 👉 https://www.youtube.com/playlist?list=PLRVjQBYy10oRTe2ORzIyvb5fU1o6CYAxB